Red Velvet Cake with Cream Cheese Frosting

 - Place the flour, sugar, cocoa, baking soda, and salt in a large bowl and whisk to combine.

 - Place the buttermilk, oil, egg whites, food coloring, vinegar, and vanilla in a large measuring cup, and stir together.

 - Pour the liquid ingredients into the dry, and stir together until smooth (about 90 seconds to 2 minutes).

 - Divide the batter equally between the three prepared pans.

-- Bake for 30 to 35 minutes, or until a toothpick inserted in the thickest part of the cake comes out clean or with a few moist crumbs.
+- Bake until a toothpick inserted in the thickest part of the cake comes out clean (approximately 30 to 35 minutes).

 - Cool completely, then fill and frost with cream cheese frosting.

-- Place the butter and cream cheese in a large mixing bowl, and beat until smooth.
+- Place the butter, cream cheese, lemon juice, and vanilla in a large mixing bowl, and beat on medium-low speed until smooth.